What is Medicare Part D? (Coverage Details for 2025)

 Medicare Advantage vs. Medicare Part D Plan Comparison

 What is Medicare Part C?
-Sometimes called Medicare Advantage Plans, Medicare Part C are stand-alone health policies that combine Original Medicare (Parts A and B) with Medicare Part D.
+Sometimes called Medicare Advantage Plans, Medicare Part C is a stand-alone health policy that combines Original Medicare (Parts A and B) with Medicare Part D.

-You pay one premium for all your coverage with Medicare Advantage, instead of separate monthly plans for each Part A, Part B, and Part D.
+With Medicare Advantage, you pay one premium for all your coverage instead of separate monthly plans for Part A, Part B, and Part D.

 However, like Part D plans, Medicare Advantage plans have different formulary lists of brand-name and generic drugs.
 Compare multiple plans and companies online before you enroll.